 A great way to explore Maitland’s history is on the East Maitland Heritage Walk.
 Among the many fascinating buildings, you’ll see colonial philanthropist Caroline Chisholm’s cottage and Maitland Gaol, which opened in 1848 and closed 150 years later.
-Join a tour of the goal or visit for one of the events held inside the walls, such as the Bitter and Twisted Boutique Beer Festival.
+Join a tour of the gaol or visit for one of the events held inside the walls, such as the Bitter and Twisted Boutique Beer Festival.

 Maitland Regional Art Gallery has a superb collection of works by famous Australian artists, including Margaret Olley, Brett Whiteley, Fiona Hall and John Olsen.
 The Australian Museum of Clothing and Textiles and the National Trust-listed Grossman House offer wonderful experiences, too.

-Accommodation options suit various budgets – you can even book a night in the gaol.
+Accommodation options suit various budgets — you can even book a night in the gaol.
 A vibrant events calendar celebrates the region’s food, wine, music and diverse cultures.
-Talented local chefs create delights at the Maitland Taste Festival in autumn.
-In winter, the Maitland Aroma Coffee and Chocolate Festival will warm you up.
-In spring, celebrate at the Maitland Riverlights Multicultural Festival.
+Talented local chefs create delights at the

-Maitland is great base for exploring Australia’s oldest wine region.
+Maitland is a great base for exploring Australia’s oldest wine region.
 You’ll find many tours in the region of the vineyards and cellar doors in Pokolbin, Lovedale, Rothbury and Broke.
 Just 12 minutes’ drive away is historic Morpeth, a colonial river port and an enchanting shopping destination.